weiyi-li/32-bit-Single-cycle-MIPS-Processor/README.md

 ```

 Meanwhile, additional assignments need to be added to the next instructions either.
-Introduce two new variables PCadd and PCOffseradd, which represent the subsequent variable of PC and PCOffset in the next instruction.
+Introduce two new variables PCadd and PCOffsetadd, which represent the subsequent variable of PC and PCOffset in the next instruction.
 ```markdown
 // Acquire the fields of the R_Format Instruction for clarity assign {opcode, rs, rt, rd, shamt, funct} = Instruction;